Antiath/ASCOM-ALPACA-Weather-Station/README.md

 - Software : any ASCOM compliant software ( ex: NINA, APT, SGP, Voyager, PRISM) + the last ASCOM platform.

 ### Installing the firmware
+N.B : this firmware has been compiled with the ESp32 API v2.x.x.
+The API has since evolved and may not be compatible anymore.
+If it doesn't compile, check that your are using v2 and not a more recent revision of the API.
+I may migrate it in the future, or not.

 Download the repo
 You will need to initialize the EEPROM of the ESP32 in order to save your wifi credentials into it.